Stachybotrys: Conidia

 Conidia are in slimy masses, smooth to coarsely rough, dark olivaceous to brownish black, obovoid, later becoming ellipsoid with age, 10–13 × 5–7 mm.
 Phialides are obovate or ellipsoidal, colorless early then turning to olivaceous with maturity, smooth, 12–14 × 5–7 mm, in clusters of 5 to 9 phialides.
 Conidiophores are simple, erect, smooth to rough, colorless to olivaceous, slightly enlarged apically, mostly unbranched but occasionally branched.
 Conidia of Stachybotrys are very characteristic and can be confidently identified in spore count samples.
 This genus is closely related to Memnoniella.
 Species of Memnoniella may occasionally develop Stachybotrys-like conidia, and vice versa.

 Detection

 Four distinctive microbial volatile organic compounds (MVOCs) – 1-butanol, 3-methyl-1-butanol, 3-methyl-2-butanol, and thujopsene – were detected on rice cultures, and only one (1-butanol) was detected on gypsum board cultures.

 Pathogenicity

 Symptoms of Stachybotrys exposure in humans

-A controversy began in the early 1990s after analysis of two infant deaths and multiple cases in children from the poor areas of Cleveland, Ohio, United States, due to pulmonary hemorrhage were initially linked to exposure to heavy amounts of Stachybotrys chartarum.
+A controversy began in the early 1990s after analysis of two infant deaths and multiple cases in children from impoverished areas of Cleveland, Ohio, United States, due to pulmonary hemorrhage were initially linked to exposure to large amounts of Stachybotrys chartarum.
 Subsequent and extensive reanalysis of the cases by the United States Centers for Disease Control and Prevention have failed to find any link between the deaths and the mold exposure.